lostechies/blog/_derickbailey/2011-10-17-tips-for-using-backbone-js-routers-with-html5-pushstate.md

   </p>

   <p>
-    [gist id=1290199 file=2.js]
+    {% gist 1290199 2.js %}
   </p>

   <p>
-    [gist id=1290199 file=2.html]
+    {% gist 1290199 2.html %}
   </p>

   <p>
     The only differences in this version of the code are the two links and the use of `{pushState: true}` when starting the router.
 The two links are standard links without hash fragments.
 This means that they would make a request back to the server when you click on them.
 If you run this code and click on a link, it makes a full request back to the server to render the page because the links are full URLs.
   </p>

   <p>